2009 Budweiser Shootout: Post-race comments

 Harvick appeared in Victory Lane to celebrate his win in front of the crowd of 80,000 people; the win earned him $200,000.
-He said the win was reminiscent of his final-lap pass on Mark Martin in the 2007 Daytona 500 and a multi-car accident occurred behind him: "We got behind early, lost the draft and I was thinking, ‘Man, we won the Daytona 500 the same way,’ Just never giving up.
+He said the win was reminiscent of his final-lap pass on Mark Martin in the 2007 Daytona 500 and a multi-car accident occurred behind him: "We got behind early, lost the draft and I was thinking, 'Man, we won the Daytona 500 the same way,' Just never giving up.
 If that's not fun to watch, I don't know what is.
 I had gotten squeezed up in the wall and knocked the left-front fender off.
 It seemed like we were in the wrong spot for the whole race.
 But we ended up in the right place when it mattered."
 McMurray said he was disappointed to lose the win after failing to block Harvick.
 "I saw (Harvick) coming, I moved up and I thought I was high enough," he said.
 "I didn't think there was room between him and the wall, and he just snuck in there.
 You feel like a sucker when you're in the front of this deal."
-Stewart, who finished third in his first race as a team owner, spoke of his satisfaction with the result with his new crew chief Darian Grubb: "It really put me at ease I guess the whole night.
+Stewart, who finished third in his first race as a team owner, was satisfied with the result with his new crew chief Darian Grubb: "It really put me at ease I guess the whole night.
 Just hearing his confidence on the radio gave me confidence.
 We led laps tonight.
 We were a factor at parts of the night.
 I think everybody at some point of the night was vulnerable and able to fall to the back and get freight-trained."